fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 This mightn't seem like much of an issue, but consider what would happen if we wanted to pass the results along to other pieces of code.
 We could either:

 2. Call `value` and pass the final result along.
-1. Pass along the future object, and let the other piece of code call `value` on it when it needs the final result.
+1. Pass along the future object, and let the other piece of code call `value` when it needs the final result.

-Neither of these options is very good.
+Neither of these options are very good.
 Option 1 can result in suboptimal performance, because we're calling `value` before we really need to (remember that `value` might block execution if the result isn't ready yet).

-Option 2 is also bad, because it limits the reusability of the other piece of code.
-The other piece of code would now only be able to work with future objects.
+Option 2 is also bad, because it limits the reusability of the other piece of code (which would now only be able to work with future objects).

-Neither of these issues occur with implicit futures.
-The code that uses them can remain blissfully ignorant of what they are, and no blocking will occur until something actually needs to call a method on the result object.
+Implicit futures don't have either of those issues.
+The code that uses them can remain blissfully ignorant of what they are, and no blocking can occur until a method is actually called on the result object.

 Method missing
 --------------